 The program curriculum includes dedicated material to review with an experienced mentor in preparation for the recruiting process to become a data scientist.
 Students create polished portfolios of projects that demonstrate job-ready analytical skills to prospective employers.
 Mentors carefully review resumes and cover letters for their students, lead mock phone screens, and conduct practice interviews so students can handle real technical interviews with confidence.

 Students receive dedicated support from their mentor, including resume and portfolio critique, and a review of LinkedIn and GitHub profiles to ensure the best possible presentation to prospective employers.
 We will help you define criteria to guide your job search, and implement a process and cadence for managing the search.

 Our program trains you to be industry ready for your first position as a data scientist, capable of taking on machine learning work.

-The job prep works the same for international students, but our industry contacts primarily consist of companies in major U.S. metropolitan areas.
+The job prep works the same for international students, but our industry contacts primarily consist of companies in major U.S. tech hubs like NYC and SF.
 Most of our advice will be targeted for the US market but is generally applicable everywhere.

 We have 2 strong hardware requirements.

 First, all students must have an external monitor serving as a second screen.
 This is necessary when you are learning data science in a distance learning environment.

 Second, we strongly recommend a Mac or Linux-based computer.
 All our instruction will be for these types of operating systems and we do not have the resources to support issues that may arise with Windows PCs.
 If you have installed open source software, setup the Python development environment and used the PowerShell console, you should be fine on Windows.